premierchessacademy/strawket-content/posts/2025-07-10-from-passion-to-profit.md

 - How do you track attendance?
 - How do you report progress to parents?

 Write these processes down.
 These standard operating procedures are the blueprint for your academy.
-But a blueprint alone can't build the house—you need the right tools.
+But a blueprint alone can't build the house.
+You need the right tools.

 ---